-All remediation exams for semester 3 will be confirmed based on availability.
+All remediation exams for semester 4 are scheduled for August 16th and/or August 17th.
+Specific dates for OSCE remediation will be after the end of the semester, individually scheduled at MUC, based on need and availability of resources.
 Refer to the remediation policy information provided in Section 2 of this syllabus for more information.